Seoul at a Glance

 There are several districts in Korea’s capital which are exceptionally popular among expatriates in Seoul.
 Some of them offer nice and quiet areas which are ideal for families, while others are within easy reach of public transportation and important business facilities.

 The most popular international neighborhoods and districts are:

 - Hannam-dong (Yongsan-gu)

 - Ichon-dong (Yongsan-gu)

-All of these districts offer different aspects of life in Seoul: parks and green spaces, clubs and restaurants.
+All of these districts have something different to offer: parks and green spaces, clubs and restaurants.
 Please refer to our article on Moving to Seoul to learn more about the various international districts.